-In this post we will take a look at how Heads Up Health can help you successfully navigate the challenges of initiating and maintaining a ketogenic diet.
-In particular, we will introduce tools that can help you adjust your food intake to meet the requirements of the ketogenic diet, measure and fine tune your approach and find exactly what works for your own body as you adopt a low-carb ketogenic lifestyle.
+In this post we will take a look at how Heads Up Health can help you successfully navigate the challenges of implementing and maintaining a ketogenic diet.
+In particular, we will introduce tools that can help you track your progress, fine tune your approach and find exactly what works for your own body as you adopt a low-carb ketogenic lifestyle.
 If you want to skip ahead and start logging some data now, use the button below to create your account.
 Or read on for our “Five Steps to Jumpstart the Ketogenic Diet.”

 Step 1 – Master Your Macronutrients (Protein, Fat & Carbs)The hardest part about going keto, especially for beginners, is learning how to adjust your food intake to meet the requirements of a ketogenic diet.
-The ketogenic diet is a high fat/moderate protein/low-carb diet (25 grams of carbs per day is a common starting point).
+The ketogenic diet is a low-carb diet (25 grams of carbs per day is a common starting point).
 The rest of your daily calories will come from protein and fat, the exact amounts of each depend on your goals (muscle building, fat loss, endurance athletics, disease management etc.).
 If you’ve never counted calories or read food labels before, learning how to correctly adjust your diet can be tricky at first.
 Start by calculating your target protein, fat, carb and calorie goals by using a macronutrient calculator designed for ketogenic diets.
 We’ve included a few good calculators in the appendix.

 - Fasting blood sugar: Your “fasting” blood sugar is taken after consuming no food or drink (except water) for a period of 8 hours.
 Typically this measurement is taken first thing in the morning upon waking.
 Your fasting blood sugar will drop significantly on keto as you reduce your carbohydrate intake.
 This is also one of the first telltale signs that your body is on the way toward a state of ketosis.